 This little tool is a gem!
 While a spatula, wooden spoon, or even a fork will work just fine, once you use a dough whisk you will never use anything else again.

-A dough whisk is designed to cut through and mix dough with ease.
+A dough whisk is designed to cut through and mix the dough with ease.

 They are inexpensive and will make the task so much easier.

-This little basket is used for the bulk proofing when making sourdough bread.
+This little basket is used for final proofing when making sourdough bread.
 It's what gives the loaf that round shape.

 They come in two different shapes and can be used with or without a cloth liner.

-I like to use my banneton without because the coils give the dough a nice texture.
+I like to use my banneton because the coils give the dough a nice texture.

 If you are just starting out, there are also sourdough baking kits that are a great option as well.